 Setsubun – An Auspicious Yearly Custom

 For those who might not know, it is in Japan’s imperial court where the practice of dispelling vengeful ghosts and other specters ahead of the Lunar New Year first took root and then steadily spread across the rest of Japanese society today!
 The Setsubun festival is a great chance to get rid of evil spirits responsible for illness and misfortune.

 When scattering beans, it is common to chant “oni wa soto, fuku wa uchi“, or “ogres out, good luck in,” although there are several regional variations in place!

-Setsubun – The Bean-Throwing Festival in Japan
+Setsubun – Japan’s Bean-Throwing Festival

 However, if you plan to go out for Setsubun, please keep in mind to wear a mask and practice social distance!

 View this post on Instagram